How to Evaluate, Sample, Test or Smell Perfume?

 How to Test, Evaluate or Smell a Perfume?

-When shopping for a new Perfume, a new Reed Diffuser or a new Hand or Body Lotion, it can be overwhelming to choose which one suits us best, regardless of whether we shop for Home Fragrances, Bath, Body & Skin Care or Eau de Parfums.
+When shopping for a new Eau de Parfum or a new Reed Diffuser, it can be overwhelming to choose which one suits us best, regardless of whether we shop for Home Fragrances or Perfume.

 Here, in this guide we offer a few simple tips.